GiuseppeFasanella/Git_commands/README.md

 8. How to push changes to GitHub ----------------

 a.
-I add .gitignore for Android on my local machine
+I add .gitignore on my local machine

 b.
 In the terminal type